 immigration, the economy, and the politicization of morality.
 The most telling statistics in those areas deal with the racial composition of the American population, in the process of changing from one in which Whites represented 80% of the total in the 1990 census to one projected to 2060, when the expected composition will be: Whites 44%, Hispanics 29%, and Blacks 18%.
 The many changes taking place in these four areas provide a good explanation for the growing polarization of attitudes and beliefs, as well as the rise of more extreme viewpoints, in the nation as a whole.
 Section 6 (plus Appendix 1) tries to imagine what kinds of political negotiations and constitutional revisions might take place in the second half of the decade of the 2020s in order to bring about a peaceful dissolution of the United States and the creation of four new independent sovereign countries on its territory.
-Section 7 has a map showing the four new countries and some of their key characteristics, especially their economic clout in the world: All four countries would rank among the Top 10 nations in terms of their GDP.
-Section 8 asks whether the breakup might provide a high degree of long-term political stability for the four new countries, based on a strong majority consensus of political beliefs in all of them.
+Sections 7 & 8 have two maps showing alternative versions of two sets of new countries and some of their key characteristics, especially their economic clout in the world: The members of both sets of new countries would rank among the Top 10 nations in terms of their GDP.
+Section 9 asks whether any breakup might provide a high degree of long-term political stability for an alignment of new countries, based on a strong majority consensus of political beliefs in all of them.

-Section 9 takes up, once again, the legacy of slavery in terms of the large share (43%) of the black population in the former United States who would now be residing in the new nation called the Southern States of America.
+Section 10 takes up, once again, the legacy of slavery in terms of the large share (43%) of the black population in the former United States who would now be residing in the new nation called the Southern States of America.
 It discusses the need for a legal and political agreement among the citizens of the USA as a whole, made in the course of negotiations preceding its dissolution, to protect that subpopulation from further discrimination.
-Section 9 also briefly raises the issue of the fast-growing population of Hispanics in the USA and the contrasting situation of Hispanics and African-Americans, especially in terms of the persistent and growing income and wealth inequality in the USA.
-Section 9 takes a final look at the Blue/Red divide up to the election of 2020.
+Section 10 also briefly raises the issue of the fast-growing population of Hispanics in the USA and the contrasting situation of Hispanics and African-Americans, especially in terms of the persistent and growing income and wealth inequality in the USA.
 The conclusions, in Section 10, argue that among the valuable and lasting benefits of dissolution, by far the most important will be putting an end to the destructive polarization of viewpoints among the citizenry which has been inexorably leading to extremism and, perhaps, political violence.